Dokkaebi10/Steam-Store-Analysis/README.md

 4. Data Connectivity mode: **Import**
 5. In the Navigator, select only the six `v_kpi_*` views → **Load**
 6. In **Column Tools**, set `price_bracket` to sort by `sort_order` in `v_kpi_playtime_by_price`

 ---

-## Re-running the Pipeline

-When you reload `games.json` with updated data, repeat Steps 1–5 in full then click **Refresh** in Power BI Desktop.

----